bak3s/bak3s.github.io/_posts/2019-10-1-catching-fire-my-journey-to-finanical-independence.md

 ---
 layout: post
+title: Catching Fire, A blog about my journey to financial independence
 author: dan
 categories: [fire]
 ---

-The [FI/RE movement]({% post_url 2019-10-1-what-is-the-fire-movement %}) is quickly gaining moment in Australia, and its what I have been looking for for quite some time.

-This website will be documenting my journey to financial independence.
+<p class="intro">The FI/RE movement is quickly gaining moment in Australia, and this website will be documenting my journey to financial independence.</p>

 ## Preamble...